Hodutu/filebit-client/README.md

 # filebit-client by [@michalbe](http://github.com/michalbe) #
-Automated client for file download helper - [filebit.pl](http://filebit.pl)
+Automated client for file download helper - filebit.pl

 ### What? ###
-Filebit-client allows to use filebit in node.js environment.
+Filebit-client allows to use [filebit.pl](http://filebit.pl) in node.js environment.

 ### API: ###